-Contestants may submit via audio or video upload to SlideRoom (see the link on the on-line registration page), or by mailing a CD to the Skidmore College Department of Music postmarked by January 15, 2016.
-Send to:
+Contestants should submit via audio or video upload to SlideRoom (see the link on the on-line registration page) by January 15, 2017.

-- You should contact the department if the receipt of your tape has not been acknowledged by February 1, 2016.
+- You should contact the department if you have not received acknowledgement of your submission by February 1, 2017.

 Finalists selected from the Preliminary Round of auditions must appear in person at Skidmore for the Final Round.

 Back to top